 Ten generations have passed since Noah.
 Spirituality and ethics of this generation were at the lowest level.
-Again 10 generations after Hashem intervention, humanity has not draw a lesson of what happened in the past.
-At the time of the flood, seeing the failure of human beings, Hashem decided to annihilate all humanity from the earth, but now the assessment is again negative, and it is clear that to start a new humanity is not the solution, thus, Hashem decides to start a new group, which will be his own people, and then he will give to this people all what they need to be faithful to Him.
+Again 10 generations after Hashem intervention, humanity has not drawn a lesson from what happened in the past.
+At the time of the flood, seeing the failure of human beings, Hashem decided to annihilate all humanity from the earth.
+Now, 10 generations after Noah, the assessment is again negative, and it is clear that to start a new humanity is not the solution, thus, Hashem decides to start a new group, which will be his own people, and then he will give to this people all what they need to be faithful to Him.

 According in the year 1948 from Creation that Avram was born.
-By observing the world, Avram comes to recognize God’s existence, and thus merited that God appears to him, that God speaks to him and that he will be the first man in history to be called a prophet of God.
+By observing the world, Avram comes to recognize God’s existence, and God appears to him and tells him that he will be the first man in history to be called a prophet of God.